 - 20.B.3.b.
 Timeline: Within ten (10) working days after receiving the grievance, the designated Vice President shall meet with the grievant and grievant's representative after reviewing all documents from level one and level two meetings (if applicable).
 The Office of Human Resources will also attend the meeting to participate as a facilitator.
 In the case of a grievance initiated by a professor at Level One, the Vice President or designee shall provide the grievant an opportunity to explain the appeal, and may inquire of the grievant why the grievant disputes the Level One decision, and/or why the grievant did not accept the Level Two written conciliation recommendation.
-In the case of a grievance initiated by the Association at Level Three, the Vice President or designee shall provide the Association an opportunity to explain the grievance, and may inquire as to the basis of the grievance.
+In the case of a grievance initiated by the Association at Level Three, the Vice President or designee shall provide the grievance.
 Human Resources shall provide the Level Three response in writing to the grievant, to the manager who is the subject of the grievance, the College President, and designated Vice President, within ten (10) working days of meeting with both parties. - 20.B.3.c.
 Exclusions: Alleged violations not presented at Level One or Level Two may not be introduced at any other level, unless the grievance is amended and includes rationale as to why the new violations and evidence is relevant to the original statement of the grievance and no evidence or testimony given shall be the cause for expanding the grievance without an amendment.